appaulo14/spark_analysis_of_public_data_from_askubuntu/README.md

     <tr><td>22</td><td>error</td><td>102161</td></tr>
     <tr><td>23</td><td>1</td><td>101823</td></tr>
     <tr><td>24</td><td>only</td><td>100010</td></tr>
-    <tr><td>24</td><td>files</td><td>97827</td></tr>
+    <tr><td>25</td><td>files</td><td>97827</td></tr>
 </tbody>
 </table>

-### Top 100 words in Title
-TODO

 ## Discussion/Conclusion
-TODO: Add 1st place mentions, etc.
 Tags were the most useful.
 The most common questions seemed to be about Ubuntu LTS releases (12.04, 14.04, 16.04), with all three recent LTS releases being in the top 6 tags.
-A lot of questions are related to booting (boot (3rd place),grub2, uefi).
+A lot of questions are related to booting (boot: 3rd place, dual-boot: 7th place, grub2: 13th place).
 This might be due to the wide variety of hardware Ubuntu but can't say for sure.
-A lot about windows too (dual-boot,windows,windows-7,windows-8).
-Networking issues common (5th place for networking), 10th place for wireless, and XYZ place of network-manager.
-Drivers in 8th place.
-Graphis: ATI/NVidia, multiple monitors,  compiz.
-Sounds issues (sound, pulseaudio).
-Various others here and there.

-~~This section should be a discussion of the results and the implications on the field, as well as other fields.
-The hypothesis should be answered and validated by the interpretation of the results.
-This section should also discuss how the results relate to previous research mentioned in the literature review, any cautions about the findings, and potential for future research.~~
+Networking-related questions were common (networking: 5th place, wireless: 10th place).
+Many people seem to be interested in running Ubuntu as a server, judging by the server tag coming in at 11th place.
+Other notably high tags were related to drivers, graphics, installation, patitioning, and sound, again possibly due to the wide variety of hardware on which Ubuntu can run (drivers: 8th place, nvdia: 16th place, installation: 15th place, parititioning: 14th place, sound: 25th place).

+Word counting did not provide much useful information compared to tag counting.
+A lot of the words were pronouns, prepositions, conjunctions, or other words that do not provide any meaningful information.
+I tried to filter such words out but it was difficult due to the large number of such words.

+The information collected here may be useful what common problems Ubuntu users face and also what features they are most interested in.

 Future research might try using a natural language parsing library such as [NLTK](http://www.nltk.org/) to better identify topics asked about and also better identify what type of questions are asked for each topics.

-TODO: How useful was this?

-Maybe also looks at scores in the future.

-Maybe focus on less than top 100.